Let us help you with finding an office space

 And while a rise in candid out-of-office replies go some way in setting boundaries, annual leave isn’t always clear-cut.
 Plus, virtual presenteeism can make us feel like we have to be available 24/7 – even in designated periods of downtime.

 Our out-of-office stress can often lead to a ‘quick check’ of emails or an innocent reply, and in some cases, a leisurely half day.
 Because ultimately, when we go on annual leave, our company doesn’t.
 The wheels keep on turning.
-Unless everyone else stops working, it can be hard to switch off entirely – especially if we’re vacationing in our living rooms, mere metres away from our laptops.
+Unless everyone else stops working, it can be hard to switch off entirely – especially if we’re vacationing in our living rooms, metres away from our laptops.

 In a world where taking a break can lead to more stress, how are employees ever meant to switch off, recharge, and avoid burnout?

-Likewise, accounting firm PwC has been experimenting with global vacation days, too.
-DeAnne Aussem, PwC’s Leadership Development and Wellbeing Leader explains: “The goal is to disconnect across the entire firm and recharge as a group.”
+Well, it seems like company holidays are a safe bet.
+And Bumble isn’t the only business to run with the idea.
+Accounting firm PwC implemented global vacation days, as DeAnne Aussem, PwC’s Leadership Development and Wellbeing Leader explains: “The goal is to disconnect across the entire firm and recharge as a group.”

 The art of collectively pressing pause for a week can actually be traced back to the Industrial Revolution.
 As explained in The Economist: “An assembly line does not function very well without a full complement of workers, so it makes sense for them to all take time off together.”